stackmagic/gradle-dropwizard/README.md

 Dropwizard
 ----------

-This plugin will add a 'dropwizardRun' task which is similar to 'jettyRun': it starts the server and blocks until interrupted via Ctrl-C.
+This plugin will add a `dropwizardRun` task which is similar to `jettyRun`: it starts the server and blocks until interrupted via Ctrl-C.
-It will also add a 'shadowJar' task (reusing the plugin 'com.github.johnrengelman.shadow') to create a shaded jar with merged service files so the jar can be run with 'java -jar your.jar'.
+It will also add a `shadowJar` task (reusing the plugin [com.github.johnrengelman.shadow](https://github.com/johnrengelman/shadow/)) to create a shaded jar with merged service files so the jar can be run with `java -jar your.jar`.

-SPDY is supported, since this plugin adds the 'npn-boot' library to the boot classpath of the dropwizard instance being started.
-However, it only adds a fairly recent version of the 'npn-boot' library and not the one intended for your jdk (apparently npn-boot is picky about your jdk version).
+SPDY is supported, since this plugin adds the `npn-boot` library to the boot classpath of the dropwizard instance being started.
+However, this feature is not very well tested and it only adds a fairly recent version of the `npn-boot` library and not the one intended for your jdk (apparently npn-boot is picky about your jdk version).

 ```groovy
 apply plugin: 'dropwizard'